ChimeraOS/chimera/README.md

 - Master System
 - Nintendo
 - Nintendo 64
+- PlayStation (requires BIOS file)
+- PlayStation 2
+- Saturn (BIOS file optional)
 - Super Nintendo
 - TurboGrafx-16

 More platforms will be added over time.

+#### BIOS files

+BIOS files can be uploaded the same as games.
+However, the name of the shortcut should reflect the name of the file that the emulator is looking for without the file extension.

+Also, select the "Hide" option so the BIOS file is not shown in Steam along with other games.

 ## Installation